yabtesfu/gan-lab-tensorflow/README.md

 ## Roadmap

+- **Phase 1 (done)** — live training stream, discriminator X-ray, steering cockpit, deterministic Demo Mode, Docker + CI.
-- **Phase 2** — SQLite run registry (config+seed reproducibility) and a `/generate` serving endpoint; wire the DCGAN builders into a live MNIST "digits emerge from noise" tab.
+- **Phase 2 (done)** — SQLite run registry with config+seed reproducibility, a model-serving endpoint (`/api/runs/:id/sample`), and the 8-Gaussian ring benchmark.
+- **Phase 2 (remaining)** — a live MNIST "digits emerge from noise" tab wiring the DCGAN builders in; this one needs the `[tf]` extra and a GPU/faster cadence, so it is a TensorFlow-backed addition rather than part of the pure-NumPy real-time core.
 - **Phase 3** — an A/B "derby": two synchronized panels (Vanilla vs WGAN-GP) training the same target side by side; a time-travel scrubber over a frame ring buffer.

 ## Notes